alexbradd/compsci-notes/first/sec/notes.md

    - **DO**: Send private, temporary reset link to registered email
    - **DON'T**: send temp password, send the password (implies that you store it unhashed), ask only security questions

+### Bruteforcing protection

+1. `fail2ban` to avoid bruteforcing passwords
+2. Make accounts not enumerable (avoids reverse bruteforcing)
+3. Blocking IPs is not a good idea (can be easily circumvented with proxies, VPNs etc.)

+### Cookies

+Cookies provide **client-side information storage**.
+Original idea was to allow site personalizations, however they **become dangerous if we use them to keep track of user authentication and sessions**.

+**Session cookies** need to be totally **random and not guessable**.
+They **may be encrypted (+MAC)** if they contain sensible information (not needed anymore due to TLS). **Any token (not only session) need to have a reasonable expiration date**.

+Since server-side sessions require storage space, we can **send all the needed variables to the client, signing them with a server-side private key** (basically encrypted JWTs).

+Session pose some **challenges**:

+1. **Concurrency**: what if we have a replicated server and a user logs into one of them
+2. **Session termination**: when/how do we terminate a session?
+3. **Storage**: on disk or in RAM (do not).
+Saving to secondary storage has performance implications, even in a replicated case (see concurrency)

+**Session hijacking** is somehow obtaining a session (XSS or bruteforcing session IDs).

+### Cross-site request forgery (CSRF)

+It is an attack that **forces an user to execute unwanted actions (state-changing) on a web application in which they are currently authenticated with ambient credentials** (credentials sent automatically every request, i.e. cookies).

+Key concepts:

+- All requests originating from the user's browser come with the user's cookie jar
+- Malicious requests are routed to the vulnerable web application through the victim's browser (via e.g. a redirect or a crafted request)
+- Websites cannot distinguish if requests are coming from an authenticated user have originated by an explicit user action

+**CSRF tokens** are a remedy: they are a **random challenge token unique to each user session that is regenerated at each request and has an expiration**.
+The client sends it to the server, which then checks that it has the value it expected.
+The token is **_not_ stored in cookies**.

+Another mitigation is trying to **not send cookies when going from the malicious link to our website**.
+In the modern web, we can use the **`SameSite` attribute** to specify this behaviour:

+- `SameSite=strict`: don't send the cookie for **any cross-site usage**
+- `SameSite=lax`: send cookies only for **cross-domain navigation**

+## Network protocol attacks

+We will see three typical types of attacks:

+1. **Denial of Service**: attack on availability
+2. **Sniffing**: attack on confidentiality
+3. **Spoofing**: attack on integrity an authenticity

+### DoS

+It is not solvable.
+Some types+examples are:

+1. **Killer packets**: one malformed packet and we crash the kernel
+   - **Killer ping**: `ICMP` echo request have a maximum size (`65535`).
+If we create a bigger buffer (like `65527`), we may cause a buffer-overflow in the server's kernel and and panic.
+   - **Teardrop**: exploits vulnerabilities in TCP reassembly (we send packets with overlapping offsets); this can cause kernel hangs/crashes.
+   - **Land attack**: a TCP packet with `src IP == dst IP` and a `SYN` flag set could loop the kernel and lock up the TCP/IP stack.
+2. **`SYN` flood**: flooding does DoS by wasting a server's memory
+   - The servers needs to keep track to each `SYN` packet it receives since it needs to ways for an `ACK` from the initiator.
+If we generate a lot of `SYN`, we saturate the server's memory, making it impossible to open new connections (note the asymmetry of resource usage between the two parties).
+   - A **remedy to this are `SYN`-cookies** (usually crytographically hashed sequence numbers).
+It offloads some memory usage to the client since the server opens a connection only is it receives a valid the `SYN`-cookie in the last `ACK` message.
+This avoids filling memory with half opened connections
+3. Smurf, multiplication of amplification attacks
+4. DDoS